Did Enslaved Virginians Choose to Be Loyalists or Revolutionaries in the Revolutionary War?

 Source: National Park Service, Virginia: Group Escape, November 26, 1775

-The Virginia planters tried to block slaves from joining Dunmore, and issued their response a month later.
+The Virginia planters tried to block slaves from joining Dunmore, and issued their response to his proclamation a month later.
 The Virginia Declaration issued on December 14, 1775 threatened execution of any slave who joined Dunmore, but offered amnesty to any who changed their mind and willingly returned to "their duty."

-In the course of the American Revolution, around 20,000 free and enslaved black men fled to the British lines and supported their military efforts against the Americans.5
+In the course of the American Revolution, around 20,000 free and enslaved black men in North America fled to the British lines and supported their military efforts against the American rebels.
+The opportunity to obtain liberty was enhanced during the war, but:7

 Virginians quickly highlighted that Dunmore's Proclamation did not free enslaved people unable to serve in the British military